pkmn/engine/src/lib/gen1/README.md

 ### `Move` / `Move.Data`

-`Move` serves as an identifier for a unique [Pokémon move](https://pkmn.cc/bulba/Move) that can be used to retrieve `Move.Data` with information regarding base power, accuracy and type.
+`Move` serves as an identifier for a unique [Pokémon move](https://pkmn.cc/bulba/Move) that can be used to retrieve `Move.Data` with information regarding base power, accuracy, and type.
 As covered above, PP information isn't strictly necessary in Generation I so is dropped. `Move.None` exists as a special sentinel value to indicate `null`.
 Move PP data is only included for testing and is not necessary for the actual engine implementation.

-In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in traces, additional information is stored in `Move.Data` (`targets`) about what Pokémon Showdown believes the `Move.Target` to be (despite the concept of targeting not existing until Generation III when Doubles battles were introduced).
+In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in traces, additional information is stored in `Move.Data` (`targets`) about what Pokémon Showdown believes the `Move.Target` to be (despite the concept of targeting not existing until Generation III when Double battles were introduced).
 More specifically, a move's "targeting" status is required in various places to determine which protocol messages to print.